innovateworx/skills-github-pages/index.md

 ---
-Checking our the pages functionality: The Pages site test!
+Checking out the pages functionality: The Pages site test!
 ---
 I would like to see these changes on the website also